 Brendan was born in Boston, Massachusetts.
 His parents moved to Brooklyn in 1972 where he grew up and attended primary and secondary school.
 He graduated from the University of Virginia in 1989 with a Bachelor of Science degree in Architecture.
 He worked for I.M.
 Pei and Partners and Rafael Vinoly Architects before leaving for Yale University where he received his Master of Architecture degree in 1994.

 Brendan lives with his wife and son in Brooklyn, NY in a house he designed and tinkers with constantly.
-In addition to his professional work, Brendan serves on the Board of the Brooklyn Central YMCA, where he is the chair of the buildings committee, and on the Board of St. Boniface Oratory, where he is a member of the buildings and grounds committee.
+In addition to his professional work, Brendan serves on the board of the Brooklyn Bridge Park Conservancy, the board of the Brooklyn Central YMCA, where he is the chair of the buildings committee, as well as serving on the Board of Directors for the Historic Districts Council.

 He is registered in New York, Connecticut, New Jersey, Pennsylvania, and Virginia, is a member of the American Institute of Architects and holds a certificate from the National Council of Architectural Registration Boards.

 Ward Welch grew up on a farm in the rural tobacco market area of southern Virginia.
 Intrigued by the spectacular Victorian architecture of his once-thriving hometown, he attended the University of Virginia and obtained a Bachelor of Science degree in Architecture in 1989.
 He then worked for two years in Lancaster, PA before returning to UVA to acquire a Master of Architecture degree in 1993.
 Throughout his matriculation, Ward was heavily involved in student leadership, and remains active in the alumni association as a class trustee.